-With the advent of internet many physical devices have been controlled remotely.
-Many of the physical devices can now be connected to each other using internet, collecting and sharing data.
-With the easy availability of internet and it being cheaper, anything from a pen to aeroplane can be connected to IoT.
+With the advent of the internet, many physical devices have been controlled remotely.
+Many physical devices can now be connected to each other via the internet which enables the collecting and sharing of data.
+With the easy availability and accessibility of the internet and it being cheaper, anything from a pen to an aeroplane can be connected to IOT.
 Devices have become more digitally intelligent, which enables them to communicate with each other without any human intervention to carry out their functions.

-IoT, is mainly used for devices that wouldn’t usually be expected to have internet connection, that can communicate with the network independently of human action.
-With IoT platform, it enables devices/objects to observe, identify and understand a situation or the surrounding without being dependent on human help.
+IoT, is mainly used on devices that aren’t usually expected to have internet connection and can communicate with the network independently of human action.
+With IOT platform, it enables devices/objects to observe, identify and understand a situation or its surroundings without being dependent on any kind of human help.
 It can connect devices embedded in various systems to the internet.
-When devices can represent themselves digitally, they can be controlled from anywhere.
-The connectivity then helps us gather more information from more places, ensuring more ways of increasing efficiency and improving safety and IoT security.
+When devices can represent themselves digitally, they can be controlled from anywhere in the world.
+The connectivity then helps us gather more information from more places, ensuring more ways of increasing efficiency and improving safety and IOT security.

-IoT can help business across different sectors such as oil & gas, insurance, manufacturing, transportation, infrastructure and retail through security and analytics.
-IoT platforms can help organizations reduce cost through improved process efficiency, asset utilization and productivity.
-With improved tracking of devices/objects using sensors and connectivity, they can benefit from real-time insights and analytics, which would help them make smarter decisions.
-The growth and convergence of data, processes and things on the internet would make such connections more relevant and important, creating more opportunities for people, businesses and industries.
+IOT can help businesses across different sectors such as oil & gas, insurance, manufacturing, transportation, infrastructure and retail through security and analytics.
+IOT platforms can help organisations reduce cost through improved process efficiency, asset utilisation and productivity.
+With improved tracking of devices/objects using sensors and connectivity, they can benefit from real-time insights and analytics, that would help them make smarter decisions.
+The growth and convergence of data, processes and things on the internet would make such connections more relevant and important, creating more opportunities for individuals, businesses and industries.

-In order to evaluate the product.
-3D printers can be used to create prototypes for this purpose.
+In order to evaluate the product, 3D printers can be used to create prototypes for this purpose.
 3D printing technologies enable us to print models in various scales, materials, and colours.
 Those technologies assist in conceptual or functional prototype development.
 The variety of additive manufacturing technologies can assist when many testing iterations are needed.
 Using these technologies adds value and saves both costs and time.
-The combination of IoT and additive manufacturing can be helpful in the future.
-Many IoT innovations starts from proof of concept.
+The combination of IOT and additive manufacturing can be helpful in the future.
+Many IOT innovations start from proof of concept.
 This step is needed to execute a prototype which will be very professional and accurate but also cheap and fast to manufacture.
 These requirements, which many consider to be expensive, are important in order to test our needs and implement the test results at the next stage.
-As you have probably already understood, using 3D printing can reduce marketing time.
-Integration of 3D printing in IoT product development is almost vital in order to achieve progress.
-Moreover, it’s not so expensive compared to traditional manufacturing.
+As you have probably understood, using 3D printing can reduce marketing time.
+Integration of 3D printing in IOT product development is almost vital in order to achieve progress.
+Moreover, it’s not as expensive in comparison to traditional manufacturing.

 The use of digital manufacturing assists us in turning the digital model into reality.
 3D printing enables us to design limitless complex geometries.
 We can fabricate prototypes and short series productions.
 These advantages enable us to create many solutions in Automotive, Medical, Aerospace, Consumer, and many other products.
 Printed circuit boards in complex geometry packed with specific aerodynamic mechanical packages will become commonplace and will be used for developing unique sensors for extreme needs.

-The IoT involves a constantly growing numbers of sensors and devices to gather data about human behaviour and interaction and use it to predict future behaviour.
+The IOT involves a constantly growing number of sensors and devices to gather data about human behaviour and interaction and use it to predict future behaviour.
 By placing sensors to collect and analyse manufacturing information to detect production problems in real time, the technology can identify factors such as temperature and structural integrity that improves the quality of output.
 GE aviation is using 3D printing and IoT technology to improve its business productivity.
-Among the most disruptive technologies of the future is 3D printing and IoT, estimating wireless connected devices will cross 40.9 billion by 2020.
+Among the most disruptive technologies of the future is 3D printing and IOT, estimating wireless connected devices will cross 40.9 billion by 2020.